 There are many levels of safety precautions in place for Study Abroad.

 - The college policy is that students are allowed to study abroad in countries with a Department of State Advisory Level of Level 2 or lower.
-In some cases, if COVID is the only reason for a Department of State Advisory Level of 3 or higher, students can opt to study abroad.

 - Students are directed to review Department of State Advisory Levels for the countries where they will travel.
 The latest information about travel health notices can be found on the CDC Travel Health Notices website.
 The CDC also provides Recommendations for International Travel.